TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation/Index.rst

       /**
        * Performs the required update.
        *
-       * @param array &$dbQueries Queries done in this update
+       * @param array $dbQueries Queries done in this update
-       * @param string &$customMessage Custom message to be displayed after the update process finished
+       * @param string $customMessage Custom message to be displayed after the update process finished
        * @return bool Whether everything went smoothly or not */ public function performUpdate(array &$databaseQueries, &$customMessage)